 Update your apps

-- The package name of the updated APK needs to be the same as the current version.
+- The package name of the updated APK or app bundle needs to be the same as the current version.

-- The version code needs to be greater than that current version.
-Learn more about versioning your applications.
+- The version code needs to be greater than the current version.
+Learn more about versioning your app.

-- The updated APK needs to be signed with the same signature as the current version.
+- The updated APK or app bundle needs to be signed with the same signature as the current version.

-Once your APK is ready, you can create a new release.
+Once your updated artifact is ready, you can create a new release.

 Delivery of updates